What is a U Visa?

 - As a result of the crime, the alien must have suffered mental or physical abuse.

-- The victim has information about the crime and he/she has provided or is providing assistance to a law enforcement official or the court in the investigation or prosecution of the crime.
+- The victim has information about the crime and they have provided or are providing assistance to a law enforcement official or the court in the investigation or prosecution of the crime.

-- The crime has occurred in the United States or has violated the U.S. law.
+- The crime has occurred in the United States or has violated U.S. law.

 - The government official must sign a certification form attesting that the alien has assisted the government in the criminal case.

-Our U Visa lawyers in Boston can help you to determine if you are a victim of a qualifying crime in order to apply for U Visa and they can advise you about how to collaborate with the enforcement law and how to get the certification needed.
-Call today at 617-523-6320 to schedule an initial consultation with one of our attorneys in Boston, Massachusetts.
+Our immigration U Visa lawyers in Boston can help you to determine if you are a victim of a qualifying crime in order to apply for a U Visa and they can advise you about how to collaborate with law enforcement and authorities and how to get the certification needed.
+Call today at 617-303-2600 to schedule an initial consultation with one of our U visa attorneys in Boston, Massachusetts.

-The victim has to provide medical records which demonstrate that he/she has received treatment as a result of the physical and/or psychological suffering from the crime that he/she has been victim.
+The victim has to provide medical records which demonstrate that he/she has received treatment as a result of the physical and/or psychological suffering from the crime that they have been a victim of.
 In addition to that, they also need to provide:

 - Marriage Certificate (if applicable and translated if necessary)